 Atomic Force Microscope image of electric-field induced nanostructures on azo-glass thin film produced in our lab, at a wider view.

-Photocurrent enhancement in organic solar cells with surface plasmon resonance.
+Plot showing the photocurrent enhancement in organic solar cells with surface plasmon resonance.

 Nanolithography using our Bruker AFM, the image scale is approximately 2-3 times smaller than the average human hair.

 Scanning Electron Microscope image of a gold-coated grating from our lab.
 Image taken by the group of Prof. Howe at the University of Toronto.